 The reality of working from home is that a lot of these tips are fantastic when you’re working by yourself.
-But for a lot of parents, the challenge is discovering how to be productive working from home while also dealing with children.
+But for parents, the challenge is discovering how to effectively work from home while also dealing with children.
 And for a lot of people that will necessarily mean a hit to their productivity.

 But that’s understandable — what you need to focus on is keeping the balance.

 Any reasonable team will understand that family comes first, and make allowances.
 Realistic scheduling is key to making it through this period.
-And realistic means if you have to do less per day than you normally would, that is perfectly fine.
+And being realistic may mean you have to do less on a given day than you normally would, and that is perfectly fine.